WalletConnect/walletconnect-docs/docs/kotlin/push/wallet-usage.md

 )
 ```

-To send an approval for the subscription request.
-Pass `Push.Wallet.Params.Approve` to the `PushWalletClient.approve` function to establish a subscription and notify the Dapp.
+To send an approval for the subscription request, pass `Push.Wallet.Params.Approve` to the `PushWalletClient.approve` function to establish a subscription and notify the Dapp.

-#
-### **Reject Request**
+### Reject Request

 ```kotlin
 val rejectParams = Push.Wallet.Params.Reject(id = /*request ID*/, reason = /*Error Reason*/)